 - get wed at bonkers o’clock, if you’d like to (midnight wedding in the woods or a ceremony at sunrise on the beach, anyone?)

 - work with me to create a truly personalised and unforgettable ceremony that you and your guests will still be talking about for years to come

 - have help at hand all the way through the planning process as often as you want it

 BUT I’m on a tight budget…

 Doing the basic registry office procedure and then paying for my services actually costs about the same (sometimes less) than getting the registrar to come out to your venue.
-And you get all that meeting time and help included in my price, so it’s amazing value.
+And you get all that meeting time, help and the personal touch included in my price, so it’s amazing value.